Today’s Easy Chicken Chili Mac recipe and post was a sponsored post written by me on behalf of Foster Farms Simply Raised Chicken

 After the cheese is melted, sprinkle with chopped green onions and serve.

+Garnish with chopped green scallions (optional) and serve!
 I don’t think comfort food has to be as heavy to be good.
-We are trying to be more mindful of our cooking and eating, and this includes incorporating antibiotic-free chicken.
+We are trying to be more mindful of our cooking and eating.
+This includes incorporating antibiotic-free chicken.
 Does your family use a lot of chicken for cooking?
 I love Foster Farms Simply Raised Chicken because it is locally grown, 100% vegetarian fed and is free of antibiotics.